1 x RetroFlag GPi box

 XArcade & PS3 drivers are disabled

-XBOX360 configuration is replaced with GPi's one (Yes, the GPi controller is also an XBOX360!)
+The XBOX360 configuration has been replaced by that of the GPI (Yes, the GPI controller is also an XBOX360 controller!)

-Our optimized theme recalbox-gpicase is already copied into
+Our optimized recalbox-gpicase theme is already copied to

 /recalbox/share/themes and activated